Krakor92/some-custom-dataviews/jukebox/README.md

 Note: The exact same method and workaround can be used for the wikilinks syntax (`thumbnail:: ![[my-image.jpg|0.5|400]]`)

+- The file:/// URI scheme is recognized by this view, this means that you can set an image from outside your vault as a thumbnail since Obsidian accept it.
+	- Both file:///link/to/thumbnail.jpg and `[alt](file:///link/to/thumbnail.jpg)` are valid

 #### User Metadata

 Besides these 6 fields, you can obviously use your own.
 By default they'll be treated as strings fields but if you wish to, you can specify to the view what their types is.

 Right now, there is only two custom types available: `link` and `date`.

 To tell the view that one of your field is a link or date, you must go to the global options of the `view.js`.
 You'll see a variable named `USER_FIELDS` with several call to the `.set()` method below.

-To specify your own field, simply duplicate one line below and change the first string with the name of your field and the second string with its type
+To specify your own field, simply duplicate one line and change the first string with the name of your field and the second string with its type

 ### 🔘 Buttons